Why Truckers Cause Deadly Pedestrians’ Injuries and Deaths

 - Head injuries—such as concussions, traumatic brain injuries, and brain swelling

 - Chest and upper body injuries

 When a truck is the cause of your pedestrian accident, your case may be more complex due to the many federal regulations the truck driver and trucking company are required to follow.
 Failure to follow these regulations—common in many cases—may have caused or contributed to your accident.
-If you were injured as a pedestrian in a truck accident or any other type of accident, call our office today to find out how Brauns Law can help you to obtain the compensation you may deserve.
+If you were injured as a pedestrian in a truck accident or any other type of accident, call our office today to find out how Brauns Law, PC can help you to obtain the compensation you may deserve.